Okly2023/markdown-challenge/README.md

     Thinking no one could hear me as I loaded a UPS tractor trailer, I began to whistle.
 ###### Summary
-     I was really getting into it when a coworker in the next trailer...
+     I was really getting into it